Skip to main content

 Description

-Does the target page return a successful HTTP response? friendly4AI fetches your URL, follows redirects, and reads the status code on the final URL.
-A response of exactly 200 OK passes; anything else fails.
-It is the most fundamental prerequisite in the scan: every other Crawlability and content check runs against the page this fetch returns.
+It measures one thing: does the target page return a successful HTTP response. friendly4AI fetches your URL, follows redirects, and reads the status code on the final URL.
+A response of exactly 200 OK passes.
+Anything else fails.
+This is the foundation the rest of the scan stands on, since every other Crawlability and content check runs against the page this fetch returns.

-AI crawlers expect standard HTTP responses, and a non-200 status stops them cold.
-GPTBot, ClaudeBot, PerplexityBot, and ChatGPT-User all need a 200 OK to read your content; a 403 Forbidden, a 404 Not Found, a 503 Service Unavailable, or a redirect loop that ends on an error page means no AI system can fetch, summarize, or cite the page.
-If the page is unreachable, nothing downstream can be evaluated — no robots.txt rule, no structured data, and no metadata can rescue a page the crawler never received.
+AI crawlers expect a standard HTTP response, and a non-200 status stops them cold.
+GPTBot, ClaudeBot, PerplexityBot, and ChatGPT-User all need a 200 OK before they can read your content.
+Serve a 403 Forbidden, a 404 Not Found, a 503 Service Unavailable, or a redirect loop that dead-ends on an error page, and no AI system can fetch, summarize, or cite you.
+When the page is unreachable, nothing downstream gets evaluated.
+No robots.txt rule, no structured data, and no metadata can rescue a page the crawler never received.

-Under the v4.4 methodology, this Crawlability parameter is a binary check with no partial tier. friendly4AI records the HTTP status code of the final URL after following redirects: a status of exactly 200 scores pass (100), and any other outcome (a non-200 status code, an unreachable host, or a connection timeout) scores fail (0).
-The scan also captures the final URL and response time as evidence, but only the status code determines pass or fail.
-Because the check is pass/fail, the borderline is a single value: 200 versus everything else.
+The scan also captures the final URL and response time as evidence, but only the status code decides pass or fail.
+Since the check is pass/fail, the borderline is a single value: 200 versus everything else.

-• Confirm the page returns 200 OK for an anonymous request — test with curl -I https://yourdomain.com and check the final status line.
+• Confirm the page returns 200 OK for an anonymous request.
+Run curl -I https://yourdomain.com and check the final status line.

-• Resolve redirect chains that end on an error page; make sure every 301/302 lands on a live 200 URL.
+• Trace any redirect chain that ends on an error page, and make sure every 301/302 lands on a live 200 URL.

-• Remove blanket bot blocking at the CDN or WAF layer that returns 403/429 to non-browser user agents — AI crawlers identify themselves and need a real response.
+• Drop blanket bot blocking at the CDN or WAF layer that returns 403/429 to non-browser user agents.
+AI crawlers identify themselves and need a real response.

-• Fix 5xx errors and provisioning gaps so the origin stays up during the scan window.
+• Fix 5xx errors and provisioning gaps so the origin stays up through the scan window.

 • Re-scan after any infrastructure or DNS change to confirm the page is still reachable.